Water Damage Can Be a Florida Homeowner’s Worst Nightmare

 - File the Proof of Loss form within the allocated time period

-If you are a home or business owner and your water damage claim was denied by your insurance company, call an experienced Florida attorney today to learn about your rights after a denied claim.
+If you are a home or business owner and your water damage claim was denied by your insurance company, call an experienced Florida insurance attorney today to learn about your rights after a denied claim.